dragnet-org/dragnet/README.md

 imported from the top level of dragnet, and implement a method `analyze`, which accepts a string of HTML and returns a string representative of the content.

+The latest dev branch including all code for the WWW 2013 paper submission is `update_201211`.
+It is currently under active and frequent development.

 Running
 -------
 Fill a directory `documents` with per-site folders of the HTML sources of